-- B. PUBLISHED RATE CARD -- The published one-minute advertising rate of the station for the game(s) to be broadcast shall apply to rights fees.
-This information must be submitted by the outlet.
-IF THE OUTLET'S ONE-MINUTE RATE VARIES IN ACCORDANCE WITH THE TIME OF DAY THE GAME IS TO BE BROADCAST, THE HIGHEST RATE SHALL BE USED.
-BOOSTER CLUB RATES ARE APPLICABLE ONLY IF HIGHER THAN THE ONE-MINUTE ADVERTISING RATE.
-Outlets will not be allowed to broadcast until this information is made available to the MHSAA. - C. COMMERCIAL OUTLETS -- Those outlets that accept payment for advertising of any programming shall be considered commercial outlets, even if a broadcast is not sponsored. - D. NON-COMMERCIAL OUTLETS -- Those outlets which are not advertiser supported.
+- B. PUBLISHED RATE CARD Starting with the 2024-25 school year, all tournament games will be charged a per-game fee instead of using a multiplier with an outlet's rate card.
+The per game fees are available on page 16.
+Fees are waived for MHSAA Affiliate members. - C. COMMERCIAL OUTLETS -- Those outlets that accept payment for advertising of any programming shall be considered commercial outlets, even if a broadcast is not sponsored. - D. NON-COMMERCIAL OUTLETS -- Those outlets which are not advertiser supported.
 Among those outlets are public broadcasting and school-operated stations.